NVISOsecurity/MagiskTrustUserCerts/README.md

 Install the certificate as a user certificate and restart the device.

 ### Removing certificates
-Certificates are stored in `/data/adb/modules/trustusercerts/system/etc/security/cacerts`.
-To remove certificates, remove them from the directory through adb and restart your device.
+Remove the certificate from the user store through the settings, and restart the device.

 ### Changelog